-Electric Cars: Past & Present
+Electric Cars: Past and Present

 Electric vehicles (EVs) are vehicles that use electricity as a power source rather than the fossil fuels typically used in modern automobiles.
 Within this class of vehicles, there are two main types: Battery-electric vehicles (BEVs) run completely on electric energy stored in the battery, while plug-in hybrid electric vehicles (PHEVs) are powered by a combination of electricity and another fuel source, such as gasoline.